openyou/emokit/README.md

 pip install emokit

-These vary by OS and should be install manually.
+These vary by OS and should be installed manually.

 Windows
 * pywinusb - https://pypi.python.org/pypi/pywinusb/